GaborFicsor/steezy-spatula/README.md

 ![image of recipe detail page](static/images/recipe_detail.jpg)

 </details>
-At this point, users have various ways to access a recipe's detailed page, but the most straightforward method is by accessing them through the recipes page.
-Upon clicking on a recipe card, users will be directed to the recipe's detailed page, which displays essential information such as the title, author, and date of creation of the recipe.
-Registered users can also find a 'save' button that allows them to add the recipe to their 'my saved recipes' table, as mentioned earlier.
-For unsaved recipes, an empty flag icon is present.
-Once the 'save' button is clicked, the icon changes to a solid flag, and an alert message pops up, confirming the successful addition of the recipe to the user's saved list.
-If the user clicks the 'save' button again, the icon returns to its original form, and an alert message pops up, stating that the recipe has been removed from their saved recipes list.
-This process can also be executed on the 'My Stuff' page.
+At this point, the users have more ways to access a detailed page of a recipe, but the most straightforward way is to access them via the recipes page.
+Clicking on a recipe card will take the user to the detailed page of the recipe, where they can see the title, the author, and the date of creation of the recipe they clicked on.
+There is also a button that shows up for registered users which is the 'save' button.
+Clicking this button will 'save' this recipe to the user's 'my saved recipes' table mentioned earlier.
+If a recipe is not 'saved' an empty flag icon is present.
+After clicking this button the icon changes to a solid flag and an alert message pops up saying that the current recipe the user is viewing has been successfully saved to their list.
+Clicking again this button replaces the icon to its original form and an alert message pops up saying that the current recipe the user is viewing has been removed from their saved recipes list.
+This process can also be done on the 'My Stuff' page.

 <details>
   <summary>image of buttons</summary>

 ![image of icons](static/images/buttons.jpg)

 </details>

-When viewing the detailed page of a recipe that the user has created, in addition to the 'save' button, two icons are also displayed next to it.
-The first icon is a pencil, which allows the user to edit the recipe by clicking on it.
-Clicking the pencil icon takes the user to the recipe editing form, where they can modify the recipe details as needed.
-The second icon is a trash can, which allows the user to delete the recipe entirely.
-Clicking the trash can icon takes the user to a confirmation page before the recipe is deleted.
+If the user is viewing the detailed page of a recipe that they created, there are also two icons present next to the 'save' button.
+Which are the pencil icon for editing and trash can icon for deleting.

 <details>
   <summary>image of page details section</summary>